Felipe Buencamino: Career

 United States Secretary of State John Hay had sent a telegram to the Schurman Commission enabling it to offer the Filipinos autonomy under American authority, but Mabini was against it and favored independence under American protection.
 Buencamino, Pedro Paterno, and other powerful Malolos Congress members passed a resolution requesting that Aguinaldo disavow Mabini's position and remove him as prime minister.
 Under duress, Aguinaldo formed a new cabinet.
 Paterno replaced Mabini, while Buencamino was promoted as Secretary of Foreign Relations and concurrently the Secretary of Welfare.

 In one of their cabinet meetings, General Antonio Luna allegedly slapped Buencamino and called him a coward.
 Although, this was personally refuted in writing by President Emilio Aguinaldo when he was visited by Felipe Buencamino's son and grandson, Victor Buencamino Sr. and Victor Buencamino Jr., to ask if the incident truly did take place.
 Aguinaldo assured them it was not true and that Luna merely threw a chair in Buencamino's direction.
 Aguinaldo wrote and signed a letter for Felipe's grandson to confirm this and it is still in his possession to this day.
 He and Luna had another confrontation in Cabanatuan on June 5, 1899, just before Luna and his aide Colonel Francisco Roman were killed, and Eduardo Rusca, one of Luna's aides was arrested.

 When Buencamino and Paterno formed a group known as the "Pacificados" and organized the Asociación de Paz (League for Peace), the Philippine–American War was still raging.
 The goal was to aid General Elwell Otis' pacification campaign and clear the way for American authority.
 Among its prominent members were Trinidad Pardo de Tavera, Leon Ma.
 Guerrero, Cayetano Arellano, Rafael Palma, Tomas del Rosario, Justo Lukban and Pascual H. Poblete.
 In December 1900, the league changed its name to Partido Federal whose aim was statehood for the Philippines.
 The party dominated politics for a while until 1907 when their opponents, the Nacionalistas, who advocated independence, took control of the Philippine Assembly.
 Buencamino died on February 6, 1929.

+Buencamino & Guadalupe Salazar Abreu s grave at Manila North Cemetery.